codes-by-vamshi/CV-Mango-Orchards/README.md

   2.Color based Clustering using DBSCAN to cluster trees from background.

-  3.
+  3.Used Canny edge detector to then find the bounding boxes.

-  4.Used pre trained Segment Anything Model by meta.
+  4.Used pre trained Segment Anything Model(SAM) by meta.

-  5.
+  5.We used the the centers of the bounding boxes from step 3 to segment the trees using SAM.

 ## References